segmentio/evergreen/README.md

 ### Theming support?

-Evergreen v4 supports theming partially.
+Evergreen v5 supports theming partially.
 It is still complex to theme Evergreen.
-We have done exploratory work to make theming more powerful and accessible.
-The progress is available in the `v4-create-theme` branch.
+We have done exploratory work to make theming more powerful and accessible, and hope to release a new theming api in Evergreen v6.

 See these [docs](https://evergreen.segment.com/get-started/theming/) for more information regarding theming in Evergreen.